At a glance

 There is an increasing need to provide counselling to local young people who are going through the trauma of losing a parent or grandparent.
-So it is only right that youngsters can walk in solidarity with people their own age, who are currently being supported by North Devon Hospice.
+So it is only right that youngsters can walk in solidarity with those who are currently being supported by North Devon Hospice.

 Nightwalk is a sponsored walk.

 Your registration fee only covers the cost of staging the event.
 It is the sponsorship raised by Nightwalk heroes like you that will help care for local people.

 It's so easy to do.
 Choose from the following three ways where you could quickly and easily raise money:

 1 - SET UP AN ONLINE FUNDRAISING PAGE.
 Click here to set up a page on Just Giving or Virgin Money Giving.
 Send the link to your friends, family and colleagues using facebook, twitter or email.
 You'll be amazed at how quickly you reach £50 or £100.

 2 - DO IT FACE TO FACE.
 Click here to download and print a sponsorship form.
-Then pass it round you friends, family and colleagues (when safe to do so).
-Fundraising face-to-face is a great way of doing it, because people will understand exactly why you are doing this and will want support you.
+Then pass it round your friends, family and colleagues (when safe to do so).
+Fundraising face-to-face is a really effective, because people will understand exactly why you are doing Nightwalk and will want support you.
 You'll hit your target in no time at all

 3 - HOLD A SMALL FUNDRAISING EVENT (WHEN SAFE TO DO SO).
 Often people prefer to do this rather than asking people for sponsorship.
 Click here to read our special Nightwalk fundraising tips.
 There's tonnes of ways in which you can hit your target.
 Again, you'll find support easy to come by as it's for a respected local cause.